‘I have a confession to make.

 Seth from the Titan Series by Jennifer Armentrout

 Seth: This godly young man is reckless, seductive, and can charm your panties off with his wicked wit and devil-may-care attitude.
 Seth is confident, loyal, brave, and volatile.
-His ability to easily dispense of his enemies and still make it back in time for a little “cuddle” session makes him a steamy, unforgettable book boyfriend to experience. *fans self* Is it hot in here or is it just me?
+His ability to easily dispense of his enemies and still make it back in time for a little “cuddle” session makes him a steamy, unforgettable book boyfriend to experience throughout the series. *fans self* Is it hot in here or is it just me?
+This heat ain’t fiction it’s science!

 Daemon from the Lux series by Jennifer Armentrout

 Daemon was my very first alien book boyfriend.
-I wasn’t aware I had a liking for extra-terrestrial men until this mysterious and seductive young man strolled across those pages.
+I wasn’t aware I had a liking for extra-terrestrial adult men until this mysterious and seductive young man strolled across those pages.
 Daemon can come off as quiet, intense, and cold- but once you get close to this young man you’ll find that there’s a whole lot of fire that runs through those veins.
-His desire to keep those loves safe, visual appeal, and mysterious abilities makes him memorable in my book *wink*.
+His desire to keep those loves safe, visual appeal, and mysterious abilities makes him memorable in my opinion *wink*.
+Trust me, the Lux series is not one you will forget.

 Jericho Barrons from the Fever series by Karen Marie Moning

-Holy intense hotness!
+Holy intense hotness guys!
 I had to keep a fan on whenever this man graced the pages of this intense, action-packed series.
 Barrons is intimidating (mostly in a pleasant way), possesses dry wit, and is 100% ruthless in both love and war.
 He’s the type of man to invade your dreams and make a home there.
 If you’re into soft cuddle sessions and sweet endearments, Barrons is not your man.
-But if you want to be loved completely, passionately, and intensely, then this alpha is just for you.
+But if you want to be loved completely, passionately, and intensely in novels to a historical proportion, then the alpha male romance series is just for you.

 Daniel Grigori from the Fallen series by Lauren Kate

 Daniel is basically the opposite of Jericho Barrons.
 While he is strong and devoted, his love is a lot like those sonnets and poems penned by poets like William Shakespeare and Lord Byron.
-This man will literally love you for all eternity.
+This man will literally love you for all eternity in his fiction world.
 Literally.
 You can’t get much more romantic than that.
+Check out the Fallen series.

 Lazarus from The Darkest Promise by Gena Showalter